plating, anodizing, & finishing Q&As since 1989

 2] There are problems with the solution (this is a very difficult solution to maintain in good condition, especially if it is not used on a regular basis).
 It could need carbon filtering to remove impurities.
 Check the pH is in specification and/or carry out a full analysis.
 You need very good agitation in the bath.

 With a flat plate you may be getting gas pitting due a poor 'flow off' of gas bubbles at the surface.

 coating technology - Southampton, UK

-My bet is that it was plated at a moderately high current density without a thief frame or box so you get very high plate thickness at the outsides and very little at the center of the plate.
+A. My bet is that it was plated at a moderately high current density without a thief frame or box so you get very high plate thickness at the outsides and very little at the center of the plate.
 As stated before, the tank should be in excellent balance with considerable agitation for best results.James Watts

 - Navarre, Florida

 by David Crotty, PhD

 published Oct.
 2018

 Q, A, or Comment on THIS thread -or- Start a NEW Thread